supremeimposter/My-Vault/DatabaseManagementSystem/File-Organization-and-Indexing/File Organization.md

 - How the database is stored in the [[Disk Structure and Performance|Disk]].
 - Each table/relation is stored as a separate file on the disk.
-- A file is a sequence of consecutive blocks.
+- A file is a sequence of (not necessarily need to be consecutive) blocks.
 - Databases are stored physically as files of records, which are typically stored on magnetic disks.
 - A database is mapped into a number of different files.
 - A file is organized logically as a sequence of records.
 These records are mapped onto disk blocks.